microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 1. Allow applications not to incur computational costs (whether on the service or on clients) for features they do not wish to use.
-2. Given the choice to put a computational burden on the broadcasting service or on the clients, put it on the clients.
+2. Given the choice to put some computational burden on the broadcasting service or on the clients, put it on the clients.
-3. Given the choice to put a computational burden on a specific client that wishes to use a feature, or on all peers of such client, put it on the specific client.
+3. Given the choice to put some computational burden on a specific client that wishes to use a feature, or on all peers of such client, put it on the specific client.
   (Note: this is true when all participants are running the same client application but even more so when they are not).
 4. Avoid designs that lead to undefined merge semantics.
-5. Avoid designs that can lead to a client being stuck trying and failing to accomplish something.
+5. Avoid designs that can lead to a client being stuck repeatedly trying and failing to accomplish something.
 6. Avoid bloating the edit history with edits that contain redundant data.
 7. Avoid uploading redundant data.
-8. Avoid requiring peers to asynchronously fetch data to apply incoming changesets.
+8. Avoid requiring peers to asynchronously fetch data to process incoming changesets.

-These are not set in stone,
+The goals above are not set in stone, and may even be contradictory at times.

-and may even be contradictory at times, but they help narrow down the list:
+They interact with the problem at hand in the following ways:
 * Goals #1 and #3 point away from a [maximally inactive issuer](#maximally-inactive-issuer),
   and towards a [maximally proactive issuer](#maximally-proactive-issuer).
-* Goal #2 and #6 points away from inlining repair data in normal edits and toward having them be maintained locally by clients or fetched from a service.
+* Goal #2 and #6 point away from inlining repair data in normal edits and toward having them be maintained locally by clients or fetched from a service.
-* Goal #2 and #6 points away from inlining repair data in undo edits and towards having them be either uploaded by the issuer or having them be fetched from a service.
+* Goal #2 and #6 point away from inlining repair data in undo edits and towards having them be either uploaded by the issuer or having them be fetched from a service.
-* Goal #4 points away from using looser semantics to handle concurrency challenges and towards peer validation/computation/update.
+* Goal #4 points away from using looser semantics to handle concurrency challenges and towards peer performing validation/computation/update.
-* Goal #5 points away from validation by peer for [concurrency case #2](#case-2-changes-sequenced-after-the-original-but-concurrent-to-and-sequenced-before-the-undo) and towards peer update.
+* Goal #5 points away from validation by peers for [concurrency case #2](#case-2-changes-sequenced-after-the-original-but-concurrent-to-and-sequenced-before-the-undo) and towards peer update.
 * Goal #7 points away from having the issuer upload new blobs to communicate repair data in undo changesets